 - St. Clair McInerney, 31 years old, under sentence of one year to life for robbery, burglary, and violation of parole; and;

-- Martilick Nelson, 40 years old, under sentence of one year to life as a robber, habitual criminal and parole violator.
+- Martilick Nelson, 40 years old, under a sentence of one year to life as a robber, habitual criminal, and parole violator.

-Holding such a collection of desperate men together and keeping them in safe hiding was no easy job and Banghart ruled them with an iron hand.
-He allowed no drinking, except for an occasional bottle brought into the apartment, and permitted no promiscuous associations with outsiders.
-Every day when a man went out for food and supplies, Banghart, armed with a sawed-off shotgun wrapped in a newspaper, followed them.
+Holding such a collection of desperate men together and keeping them in safe hiding was no easy job, and Banghart ruled them with an iron hand.
+He allowed no drinking except for an occasional bottle brought into the apartment and permitted no promiscuous associations with outsiders.
+When a man went out for food and supplies every day, Banghart, armed with a sawed-off shotgun wrapped in a newspaper, followed them.
 The convicts frequently changed clothes with each other, made every effort to disguise themselves, and, when on the streets, always walked facing oncoming traffic so that police or FBI cars could not slip up on them from behind.

 Although the men escaped from prison on October 9, the FBI did not enter the search for them until October 16.
-They were state prisoners, and in escaping they violated no federal law.
-But after a week had passed and they had failed to present themselves for registration under the Selective Service Law they became draft delinquents.
-Realizing that this gang of desperadoes constituted a grave threat to public safety, Director J. Edgar Hoover personally took charge of the Touhy investigation and from his Washington Headquarters, he directed a continent-wide manhunt that had no equal since the days of John Dillinger.
+They were state prisoners, and in escaping, they violated no federal law.
+But after a week passed and they failed to present themselves for registration under the Selective Service Law, they became draft delinquents.
+Realizing that this gang of desperadoes constituted a grave threat to public safety, Director J. Edgar Hoover took charge of the Touhy investigation.
+From his Washington Headquarters, he directed a continent-wide manhunt that had no equal since the days of John Dillinger.

-The next day, agents following one of the couriers recognized Banghart and Darlak whom the courier met in a crowded, downtown area.
+The next day, agents following one of the couriers recognized Banghart and Darlak, whom the courier met in a crowded downtown area.
 The agents then began to follow the fugitives, hoping they would lead them to their hide-out so that all five fugitives could be taken at once without endangering the lives of innocent citizens.
 The surveillance on Banghart for the next seven days was difficult.
 He carried his shotgun at all times and he knew all of the tricks of shaking off or detecting surveilling officers.
-However, the surveillance finally paid off with Banghart never realizing that he was being followed.
+However, the surveillance finally paid off, with Banghart never realizing he was being followed.

 Within five days, agents had learned that the entire gang lived in an apartment on Leland Avenue but that they were splitting into two groups.
-McInerney and Lanthorn remained in the apartment on Leland Avenue while Darlak, Touhy, and Banghart were moving into an apartment on Kenmore Avenue.
+McInerney and Lanthorn remained in the apartment on Leland Avenue, while Darlak, Touhy, and Banghart moved into an apartment on Kenmore Avenue.

 Only one thing remained to be done before arrangements could be made for the arrests.
-The agents, who had never before seen McInerney and Lanthorn, had to be certain that these were the right men before attempting the arrest because they knew there would be gunplay.
-On Sunday afternoon, December 27, 1942, the two men believed to be McInerney and Lanthorn both left their apartment for a few minutes.
+The agents, who had never before seen McInerney and Lanthorn, had to be sure that these were the right men before attempting the arrest because they knew there would be gunplay.
+On Sunday afternoon, December 27, 1942, the two men, who were believed to be McInerney and Lanthorn, left their apartment for a few minutes.
 While agents were following them on the streets, two other agents slipped into their apartment and obtained some discarded bottles which could be processed for fingerprints.
-In the Chicago office, they developed on these bottles fingerprints identical with those of the two fugitives.
+In the Chicago office, they found the bottles’ fingerprints identical to those of the two fugitives.

-Director Hoover next took his men to Kenmore Avenue apartment where they surrounded the building and took up their assigned posts in adjoining apartments.
-At 5:00 a.m., on December 29, 1942, powerful searchlights were turned on to illuminate the apartment building and play on the windows of the fugitives’ first-floor apartment.
-As the lights went on, one of Director Hoover’s assistants began speaking into a microphone connected with a loudspeaker outside the apartment door.
+Director Hoover took his men to Kenmore Avenue apartment, where they surrounded the building and took up their assigned posts in adjoining apartments.
+At 5:00 a.m., on December 29, 1942, powerful searchlights were turned on to illuminate the apartment building and play on the fugitives’ first-floor apartment windows.
+As the lights went on, one of Director Hoover’s assistants began speaking into a microphone connected to a loudspeaker outside the apartment door.
 “Touhy, Banghart, Darlak, we are the FBI.
 Surrender and come out with your hands up.
 There is no hope of escape.
 You are surrounded.
 You have ten minutes to decide.
 We will then start shooting.”
-In the end, all three men surrendered and were sent back to prison.
+Ultimately, all three men surrendered and were sent back to prison.

 On August 9, 1954, a federal district court ruled that Roger Touhy should be freed because the court found that Factor’s kidnapping had been a hoax, and his conviction had been secured with perjured testimony.
-Touhy was then freed but, less than 50 hours later, he was back in prison after a federal court of appeals ruled that the district court lacked jurisdiction to hear the case because Touhy had not yet exhausted all state court appeals.
+Touhy was freed, but less than 50 hours later, he was back in prison after a federal court of appeals ruled that the district court lacked jurisdiction to hear the case because Touhy had not yet exhausted all state court appeals.

 On July 31, 1957, the Illinois governor commuted Touhy’s original 99-year sentence to 72 years and reduced his 199-year sentence for escaping to three years.
 Touhy subsequently won parole for the kidnapping.
 Under the parole terms, he had to serve six more months for the kidnapping and the full three-year sentence for the escape.
 On November 13, 1959, Touhy was granted parole for his escape and left prison on November 24, 1959 – 25 years and nine months after his incarceration.